godaddy/asherah/docs/ROADMAP.md

 ## Features

-Our 1.0.0 release comprises a feature set including a first version of our memory protections library, AES256-GCM encryption/decryption, AWS KMS key management store, and two backing storage engines for Metastore persistence: RDS and DynamoDB.
+Our 1.0.0 release comprises a feature set including a first version of our memory protections library, AES256-GCM encryption/decryption, AWS KMS key management store, and two backing storage engines for Metastore persistence: RDBMS and DynamoDB.
 Each implementation of the SDK at this version includes a reference app, unit tests and some kind of testing app or integration test suite.